-Because of their commitment and our teamwork, I’m pleased to report that our initial rollout of Spok Mobile was successful.
+Because of their commitment and our teamwork, I’m pleased to report that our initial rollout of Spok secure messaging was successful.
 Days 1 and 2 were quiet, but as word spread and staff started using the app and realizing the benefits, we soon had staff members lined up outside the door of our onboarding room.
 Select physician groups were included in the rollout at first, but word spread and soon we had doctors from other departments who were initially not on our rollout list request the app.
 We currently have a few hundred users live with the application, and expect to gradually expand that group to more than 1,000 by this summer.

 A secure messaging rollout is much more complex than “set up and go.”
 It takes time and expertise to do things right.
 Invest in listening to the people who have done this rollout many times, and you will be successful.